Code for global wetland d13C-CH4 model (isoTEM)

 Fair Use Statement

-Required Citation
+Citation

 This database has a Digital Object Identifier (DOI) registered with the International DOI Foundation (https://doi.org/10.15138/cem6-ka15).
 The database accompanies an article in the journal Communications Earth and Environment.
-In addition to the conditions of fair use as stated above, users must also include the following citation in any publication or presentation using the product:
+In addition to the conditions of fair use as stated above, users should also include the following citation in any publication or presentation using the product:

 Oh, Y., Zhuang, Q., Welp, L.R. et al. Improved global wetland carbon isotopic signatures support post-2006 microbial methane emission increase.
 Commun Earth Environ 3, 159 (2022). https://doi.org/10.1038/s43247-022-00488-5